jenbeltran/fs1030-join-cat-cafe/README.md

 - Sally Duncan, sally@email.com, 728 Water Cres, 647-000-1111

-5. Create a table named `vets` in your database with the following variables:
+5. Create a table named `vets` in your database with the following variables.
+It's okay if the clinic doesn't have an email but we need to have everything else!

 - id
 - vet_first_name